paragon-dao/coherence-biological-physics/README.md

 # Coherence Biological Physics (CBP)

-**Coherence-Mediated Human Coupling Hypothesis (CMH): A Framework for Planetary-Scale Biological Resonance**
+A new scientific field proposing the Coherence-Mediated Human Coupling Hypothesis (CMH): A Framework for Planetary-Scale Biological Resonance

 ## Overview